MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 • Standard controls

-Provided core system services including memory management, file I/O, and task scheduling.
+• Helped by providing core system services like memory management, file I/O and task scheduling.

 • Memory allocation